 A post by Krista Beckman, PAA Assistant Producer.

-Among the ambiguities in spelling that have arisen during the evolution of the English language, perhaps few are as hotly contested as the “theater”/“theatre” pairing.
+Among the ambiguities in spelling that have arisen during the evolution of the English language, perhaps few are as hotly contested as the “theatre”/“theatre” pairing.
 The spelling entry for these words on the Grammarist website is followed by a long comments section full of insults and sarcasm, all somehow in defense of one spelling or the other.
 As much fun as it is to argue about usage and spelling, the simple truth is that the difference between the two spellings is not of critical importance for the typical English speaker; both are correct.
 Below, we’ll explore some interesting differences between journalistic and colloquial usage.

 So, what does this mean for you, casual reader?
-The essence is this: if you care to make a distinction between the two spellings, remember that many of the pros use “theater” to refer to a performing arts facility and reserve “theatre” for the art form itself.
-However, if you have any doubt or prefer to keep track of just one spelling, always use “theater.”
+The essence is this: if you care to make a distinction between the two spellings, remember that many of the pros use “theatre” to refer to a performing arts facility and reserve “theatre” for the art form itself.
+However, if you have any doubt or prefer to keep track of just one spelling, always use “theatre.”
 You’ll be correct and in good company.